jiegzhan/image-classification-rnn/README.md

 ### Train:

- - Command: python3 train.py parameters.file
+ - Command: python3 train.py parameters.json
  - Example: ```python3 train.py ./parameters.json```

  A directory will be created during training, and the model will be saved in this directory.